 How can mindfulness help my teething baby?

 Mindfulness itself may not help your teething baby, perse, however it can certainly help parents and carers cope with some of the stresses that teething brings.
 It is important that you do not forget to look after yourself whilst going through teething, as the saying goes you can’t pour from an empty cup.
 Mindfulness may not work for everyone, but if it works for you and you’re able to fit it into your days you’re well on your way to keeping that cup topped up.

-For me, it came down to two key things.
-Firstly, it helped to give me a way of thinking about my own thoughts – especially negative ones.
-You know, those 2am specials like “You’re a terrible parent”…“I should know how to do this better”.
-We’ve all had those, right?
-Anyway, what my research into mindfulness has taught me is to start to see those kind of thoughts in a more objective way.
-In other words, to see them as things that I can have some degree of control over, rather than being just pulled along by them.
+Mindfulness can help to give you a way of thinking about your own thoughts – especially negative ones, by helping you to see those kinds of thoughts in a more objective way.
+In other words, to see them as things that you have some degree of control over, rather than being just pulled along by them.

 “Some people find it very difficult to practice mindfulness,” he says.
 “As soon as they stop what they’re doing, lots of thoughts and worries crowd in.”

 “It might be useful to remember that mindfulness isn’t about making these thoughts go away, but rather about seeing them as mental events.”